Bois Blanc Pines School District: History

 The district's only building, Pines School Elementary, was built in 1936.

 As an insular municipality, Bois Blanc Township has largely remained a retirement community and resort destination with very few permanent residents.
 It is consistently ranked as one of the least-populated municipalities in the state, as well as being one of the most remote and inaccessible.
-It recorded its lowest population of 25 at the 1970 census and more recently 95 at the 2010 census and 63 at the 2020 census.
+It recorded its lowest population of 25 at the 1970 census and more recently 95 at the 2010 census and 100 at the 2020 census.

 Prior to 1993, Michigan public schools earned revenue primarily through property taxes.
 Bois Blanc Township contained around 300 taxable residences that were primarily summer cottages.
 Almost the entire source of income revenue for the district came from taxing these non-permanent residencies.
-However, in 1994, state law changed to significantly reduce property tax allocation to public education and instead increased sale tax revenues, which the township earned very little.
+However, in 1994, state law changed to significantly reduce property tax allocation to public education and instead increased sales tax revenues, which the township earned very little.
 Additionally, the state implemented a new state-funded compensation rate to be determined by the number of students enrolled in a district.
 At the time, Bois Blanc Pines School District had an enrollment of only five students and an annual operating cost of $75,000—half of which paid the salary to the district's only teacher.

 Because of the school's financial constraints, it immediately began running a deficit, and it was in danger of closing by the end of the decade.
 State lawmakers saw the need to allocate more funding to Bois Blanc Pines School District despite its low enrollment, but a proposal to extend extra funding to the small district was vetoed by Governor John Engler.
 Because of the township's remoteness, a merger with a mainland school district was largely implausible—necessitating the township to maintain its own independent school district, despite very low enrollment and sources of revenue.